lineklemensen/PRJ3/docs/report/03 - Requirements/02 - Nonfunctional requirements.md

 3.3.1 The car  must stop safely if it loses connection with the central processor or encounters a critical error.

-3.3.2 The system must notify the server and displau an error code when a fault occurs.
+3.3.2 The system must notify the server and display an error code when a fault occurs.

 4. Performance

-4.1  User input (button press, pincode) must be acknowledged within 1 second.
+4.1  User input (button press, code) must be acknowledged within 1 second.

 4.2 The car must be ready for operation within 30 seconds of power-on.